 As 2020 ended and the pandemic continued much longer than originally expected, many of these issues were addressed.
 At least temporarily, courts were utilizing virtual technology when possible.
 The question then became, "Will this continue?"

 Most experts agree that virtual courts are here to stay in some form.
 To what degree they replace in-person proceedings is yet to be determined.
-In deciding what business will be conducted remotely and what will be done face to face, each jurisdiction and court will need to examine the positive and negatives identified during the past year.
+In deciding what business will be conducted remotely and what will be done face to face, each jurisdiction and court will need to examine the positive and negatives identified post-COVID.

 Benefits of Virtual Court